FOSSEE/Scilab6-Test-Toolbox/README.md

-Documentation by : B C Sagar,as a part of Phase one FOSSEE Screening task by IIT Bombay for Scilab toolkit optimization.
+Documentation by : B C Sagar,as a part of Phase one FOSSEE SEMESTER long Internship Screening task by IIT Bombay for Scilab toolkit optimization.

 This repository is a test toolbox for Scilab.
 It requires "thirdparty" directory which can be downloaded as "external-library.zip" file from the page: https://scilab.in/fossee-scilab-toolbox.
 The "thirdparty" directory contains compiled library for a simple "Transpose" function written in C. After copying the